How we teach mathematics at St. Joseph’s

 Mathletics is an online programme that helps children to access maths interactively and to improve progress.
 Every child at St. Joseph’s from Year 1 -6 will have received a login card so they can access Mathletics at home for their mathematics homework and to play games at home.
 Teachers every week will set homework based on the week’s learning to consolidate and extend their knowledge and help their confidence.
 Children gain points from completing activities from which they can earn firstly Bronze, Silver then Gold Award certificates.

-We are asking our parents for support in helping their children to learn the multiplication tables.
+We ask our parents for support in helping their children to learn the multiplication tables.